matthieugomez/StringDistances.jl/README.md

 ```

 #### compare
 The higher level function `compare` returns *a similarity score* between two strings.
 The similarity score is always between 0 and 1.
 A value of 0 being completely different and a value of 1 being completely similar.
+The output of compare is generally 1 - normalized distance, with some care for `NaN` values.
 ```julia
 using StringDistances
 compare(Hamming(), "martha", "marhta")